Get alerts of updates about «Reproduction, partner disruption and health»

 - How is the health of adults affected by marital breakdown, and by new relationships?

-The project ends on 31.12.2023, and analyzes will then be finished.
-For documentation reasons, the information shall be retained until 31.12.2028.
+The project ends on 31.12.2028, and analyses will then be finished.
+For documentation reasons, the information shall be retained until 31.12.2033.
 After this, all data is deleted.

 In this project, we use information from various registers and health surveys.
 We want to shed light on the health consequences in Norway at the population level.
 The entire population in Norway is our study population, i.e. everyone who has lived in Norway since 1964 and who has a Norwegian national identity number.